Skip to main content

 Event Properties

-Event properties let you attach custom data to individual pageviews, events, and conversions.
+Event properties let you attach custom data to conversions and microconversions for deeper analysis.

 How Event Properties Work